HarshaBeth/Rock_Paper_Scissors-Game/README.md

 # Rock Paper Scissors
+- [Play Game](https://rock-paper-scissors-game-sage.vercel.app/) (click here to play the game)
-<li>A simple yet fun rock-paper-scissors game with a friendly bot.
+- A simple yet fun rock-paper-scissors game with a friendly bot.
 First one to 5 wins!
-<li>Mobile responsive
+- Mobile responsive
-<li>Tools used to build this: HTML, CSS, Javascript
+- Tools used to build this: HTML, CSS, Javascript